Which type of accounting is primarily concerned with tracking and... | Study Prep in Pearson+

-Which type of accounting is primarily concerned with tracking and reporting the costs associated with producing a product that consists of all of the product lines offered by an organization?
+Which type of accounting is primarily concerned with tracking and reporting the amounts a business owes to others, such as loans and accounts payable?

 A